Davis’ 41 points lead Lakers past Pelicans, 114-110 - WHIZ News

 Kuzma gave the Lakers the lead for good when he hit a 3-pointer from the left corner with 1:07 to go, making it 111-109.

-New Orleans trimmed it to 111-110 when Josh Hart hit one of two free throws, and after turnover by James as he was swarmed in the paint, JJ Redick had an open look from 3-point range for the lead that rimmed out.
+New Orleans trimmed it to 111-110 when Josh Hart hit one of two free throws, and after a turnover by James as he was swarmed in the paint, JJ Redick’s open 3 for the lead rimmed out.
 The Pelicans were forced to foul Davis, who missed one of two free throws, giving the Pelicans 5 seconds to run a play for the tie or lead.
 But that’s when Davis sealed it, stepping in front of Brandon Ingram for his third steal.

 “We were going to try to run JJ off a screen and back off,” Pelicans coach Alvin Gentry said.
 “If not, we were going to try to get the ball to Brandon to try and dribble and create something.
 AD just made a great defensive play.”

-Holiday had 29 points and 12 assists, and Ingram had 23 points and 10 rebounds for the Pelicans, who dropped their third straight game.
+Holiday had 29 points and 12 assists, and Ingram had 23 points and 10 rebounds for the Pelicans, who have lost three straight.

 “It was a great atmosphere.
 I thought the energy was our way,” Holiday said.
-“Toward the end of the game we had some execution issues, but we still gave ourselves a chance to win.”
+“Toward the end of the game we had some execution issues, but we still gave ourselves a chance.”

-Trailing by as many as 16 in the third quarter, the Lakers began to take control with a 9-0 run to open the fourth, trimming New Orleans’ lead to 89-88.
+After trailing by 16 in the third quarter, the Lakers seized momentum with a 9-0 run to open the fourth, trimming New Orleans’ lead to 89-88.
 Los Angeles tied the game at 91 on Kuzma’s third 3.

 The Lakers took their first lead since the opening five minutes of the game when James hit a jumper over Ingram, pulling up as the Pelicans forward glanced over his shoulder to see if a screen was being set.